ifthenpay/ifthenpay-sdk-php/readme.md

 ### Check if payment is complete/paid

 Allows you to check if the payment is complete.
-With the exception of Pay By Link (which has it's own method `isTransactionPaid()` ), each payment method service provides this method.
+Except for Pay By Link (which has its own method `isTransactionPaid()` ), each payment method service provides this method.
 **Important Note:** this method is intended to be used to check the status at a given point in your payment logic.
-Because this method's endpoint is subject to rate limiting, it should **not** be used in low interval cronjobs, in most scenarios webhook will do what you need.
+Because this method's endpoint is subject to rate limiting, it should **not** be used in low-interval cron jobs; in most scenarios, the webhook will do what you need.

 ```php